Open/Alternative Textbook Initiative

 Since 2013, K-State's Open/Alternative Textbook Initiative (OATI) has saved students over $10 million.
 The initiative provides instructors with grants of up to $10,000 to replace expensive, traditional textbooks with open or alternative digital resources.

-Initially funded by K-State Libraries, the Student Governing Association and K-State administration, the program is now funded through donor support and a portion of the $10 course fee.
+Initially funded by K-State Libraries, the Student Governing Association and K-State administration, the program is now funded through donor support.

 Donate to the Open/Alternative Textbook Initiative